GrantPem/Window/README.md

 - This script is designed to analyze an alignment file in FASTA format, calculating the number of differences (SNPs) within a specified sliding window across the alignment.

-- This script will work if the alignment contains amino acids (AA) or nucleotide sequences, but both sequences have to be the same.
+- This script will work if the alignment contains amino acids (AA) or nucleotide sequences, but both sequences have to be in the same format.
 - The script will report the number of differences between the sequences within the 'Window'
 - The "Window" is the number of basepairs that will be examined for differences.
 You specify the size of the window with -w, or --window.
 - You are required to specify the fasta file with the -a, --alignment argument.